avigewirtz/avigewirtz.github.io-/gcc-build-process/the-four-stage-build-process/example-single-file-program.md

 * **Preprocessing language**, meant for preprocessor.
 The preprocessing language in our program consists of the `#include <stdio.h>` directive and the `EOF` macro.
 * **Raw C code** (i.e., everything else).

 Of note is that our program make calls to two library functions: `printf` and `getchar`.
-Nowhere in our program is there defintioons for there functions. in fact, in its current form, our program does not even contain declarations for them.
+Nowhere in our program is there defintioons for there functions.
+As we saw in the previous section, definitions of library functions are resolved at link time.

 ### Preprocessing